ErpNetDocs/dev/building-apps/concepts/trusted-apps.md

   Explore the different kinds of @@name applications.

 - **[Authentication and Authorization](../auth/overview.md)**
-  See how apps authenticate and obtain permissions through @@name's Identity Server.
+  See how apps authenticate and obtain permissions through @@name's Identity.